tom-sherman/blog/posts/04-types-considered-harmful.md

 - **JavaScript users get autocompletion for free** in more scenarios without their editor having to expensive and slow npm lookups in the background
 - **Much easier to spelunk the source.** I can Cmd+Click to go to the types definition and the source code is nearby.
 With a seperate `@types/` package I have to go hunting in my node_modules folder.
 This is precious seconds I can spend making coffee or doomscrolling Twitter.

+## In defence of `@types`

+DefinitelyTyped, the folks that run it, and the folks that have contributed to it are to be appluaded.
+It's hard to see TypeScript spreading so far and wide without it, and for that - in the absense of dollars - I have to offer my thanks.

+I just think we've outgrown them.

 ---

 Discuss this post in the [GitHub discussion](https://github.com/tom-sherman/blog/discussions/10).